 Philadelphia, PA, United States

-Offered in a pre-owned condition, this timepiece includes a gift box.
+The watch is offered in a pre-owned condition and includes a gift box.